 Please check out my Curriculum Vitae.

 Classical theories in psychology suggest that behavior consists of serial processes of computing representations of the world from sensory information, using those representations to build knowledge and make decisions, and then finally executing motor actions that implement those decisions.
-However, these classic concepts are difficult to reconcile with the growing body of neurophysiological data.
+However, these classic concepts are difficult to reconcile with the growing body of neurophysiological data on decision processes distributed throughout the sensorimotor system.
 Instead, we and others have proposed that the basic functional architecture of behavior is parallel – and that the brain is continuously using sensory information to specify potential actions available in the world (“affordances”) while at the same time collecting cues for selecting which one is most appropriate at a given moment.
 This very general hypothesis makes a number of specific predictions, which we are testing through behavioral, neurophysiological, and computational projects.

 Cisek, P. and Kalaska, J.F.
 (2010) “Neural mechanisms for interacting with a world full of action choices”.
 Annual Review of Neuroscience.
 33: 269-298.
 [PDF]